 A sales process consists of a strong plan with a clear purpose.

-Three objectives exist in any meaningful business process:
+Three objectives exist in any meaningful business to consumer process:

-- Focus on making the business efficient without impacting the goal.
+- Focus on making another business efficient without impacting the goal.

 - Create consistency through various activities to manage all of the complexities.

-- Develop a base to improve and optimize the process so adjustments can also be conducted if needed.
+- Develop a base to improve and optimize the business to business or b2b sale process so adjustments can also be conducted if needed.

 Always document the sales process.
 Without establishing a guide and creating documentation, the sales team will not do the same thing twice for each sale.
-You’ll have no standard to access or optimize your actions.
-Instead, you’ll experience greater complexity and disruptions which will slow sales and result in higher costs.
+You’ll have no standard to b2b sales process access or optimize your actions.
+Instead, you’ll greater complexity and disruptions which will slow the sales funnel and result in higher costs of social media.

 The Impact of Innovation

-Any time you discuss effective sales strategies, you probably notice that there is always a strong focus on B2B vs B2C, prices (high and low), products, and services, However, the most pivotal difference remains between continuous or discontinuous value propositions.
+Any time you discuss effective sales strategies, you probably notice that there is always a strong focus on B2B vs B2C, prices (high and low), products or services, however, the most pivotal difference remains between continuous or discontinuous value proposition.